storj/design-docs/20240808-custom-limit-email-notifications.md

     * after email is received, remove custom limit.
 No new emails should be received
 * for segment limit type:
     * same test cases as storage/egress limits, but since segment limit isn't customizable by the user, these emails are sent for all projects
+* test enabling/disabling different email types for a project, and ensure that the emails are sent/not sent appropriately

 ### Rollout

 After we verify the emails work as intended in QA, we simply need to turn the feature on in production.

-After the feature is turned on in production, we can change the feature to be enabled by default.
+Once the feature is turned on, users will still need to opt in in order to receive these emails.

 ### Rollback